PostHog/posthog.com/contents/blog/introducing-hogql.md

 Today, we're releasing a major new feature as a public beta: the ability to directly query your PostHog data using SQL.
 We call this [HogQL](/docs/product-analytics/hogql) because... hedgehogs love SQL, probably?

-You can use [HogQL expressions](/docs/hogql/expressions) to, among other things, enhance insights, filter event lists, and (most importantly) write full queries to analyze data in any way you want.
+You can use [HogQL expressions](/docs/hogql/expressions) to enhance insights, filter event lists, and write full queries to analyze data in any way you want.

 PostHog's existing insights are already incredibly powerful.
 HogQL turns insights Super Saiyan.